 In 1996 Der Mugrdechian received the 1995-1996 Provost's Award for Excellence.

 In December of 2000, Der Mugrdechian was honored with an honorary Doctorate Degree from Yerevan State University.
 YSU President Dr. Radik Martirosyan bestowed the honor on Der Mugrdechian in Yerevan, Armenia.

-For the past thirty-seven years he has been the advisor to the Armenian Students Organization on campus and advisor for the Hye Sharzhoom/Armenian Action newspaper.
+For the past thirty-eight years he has been the advisor to the Armenian Students Organization on campus and advisor for the Hye Sharzhoom/Armenian Action newspaper.

 In the summer of 2019, Der Mugrdechian led the "Armenia Summer Study Program 2019," taking 14 students to Armenia for seventeen days.
 Students had the opportunity to learn about Armenia, both in a historical and also contemporary context.
 They also traveled to various historic sites in the country.